Leviticus 11.13-19 • Deuteronomy 14.11-18 • Jonah 1.17 • Matthew 12.40

 - HE.
 “Well a whale’s not a fish.”

 - ME.
-“Not anymore.
-It was a fish in Jesus’s day.”
+“But it was a fish in Jesus’s day.”

 - HE.
 “Whales used to be fish…?”

 - HE.
-“Yep.
-No, they didn’t once have gills then evolve lungs.
-They used to be fish because the ancients classified them as fish: If it lives in the sea it’s a fish.
-Then somebody realized some of these fishes have lungs, and decided if you have lungs you’re not a fish, and humanity redefined ‘fish.’
-Well, the bible’s still using the old definition.
-So whales, in the bible, are still big fish.”
+“Because the ancients classified them as fish.
+They figured if it lives in the sea, it’s a fish.
+Then somebody eventually realized some of these ‘fishes’ have lungs, and decided if you have lungs you’re not a fish, and humanity redefined ‘fish.’
+Well, bible’s still using the old definition.
+So in the bible, whales are big fish.”

 - HE. [still confused] “But whales aren’t fish.”

 - ME.
-“Aren’t fish now.
-Were fish back in Jesus and Jonah’s day.”
+“Aren’t fish anymore.
+They were fish back in Jesus and Jonah’s day.”

 - HE.
 “So are you saying the bible’s wrong, or we are?”